vetsin/code-jam-2025/README.md

 This project can be developed with `uv`.
 Main entrypoint is `uv run src/main.py`.

+To make the Typst input functional, add the [`typst` binary](https://github.com/typst/typst?tab=readme-ov-file#installation) to your PATH.
+Passcodes should be reproducible within the same Typst version.

 Run `uvx pre-commit install` to install the `.pre-commit-config.yaml` lints.

 Some general rules: